jeffgillan/gillan_geospatial_website/README.md

 Edit home page `content/_index.md`

-Edit other pages like 'about' `content/about`
+Edit other pages like 'about' `content/about`.
+To display images in pages like 'about', you need to place images in `static/media`.
+In the markdown file, you should use relative links as `/media/example_image.png`

 Edit header menu `config/_default/menus.yaml` and `config/_default/params.yaml`